Places To Visit In The Southern Grampians

 Nearby to the lake is Sir Reginald Ansett Transport Museum.
 It showcases Reg Ansett and the history of Ansett Airlines.
 Reg originally started his transport business in Hamilton back in 1931.

 A short drive from Hamilton, Pierrepoint Vineyard is a gorgeous spot to enjoy a wine and cheese platter.
 They also have different events throughout the year so check them out on social media to see what they have to offer.
 They also have a bed and breakfast if you need accommodation.

-There are a range of different places to eat in Hamilton and a few local favourites are Tosca Browns, Roxburgh (which also offers accommodation), Cafe Gray, Thai Town and Jack & Jude.
+There are a range of different places to eat in Hamilton and a few local favourites are Tosca Browns, Roxburgh, Cafe Gray, Thai Town, Little Koi, Woody’s and Groke.
 Local pubs also have a great range of food and open 7 days a week.